hashicorp/terraform/website/docs/configuration/functions/pow.html.md

 # `pow` Function

-`pow` raises a number to a given power.
-That is, it calcluates the exponent.
+`pow` calculates an exponent, by raising its first argument to the power of the second argument.

 ## Examples